MetOffice/CSET/docs/source/getting-started/installation.rst

 This command should output the installed version of CSET.
 This will look something like ``CSET vX.Y.Z``.

-You now have CSET installed, so try to :doc:`/getting-started/run-recipe`.
+You now have CSET installed.
+Go to :doc:`the next tutorial to run it
+<run-recipe>`.

 .. _conda: https://docs.conda.io/en/latest/